fineanmol/plant-tree/README.md

-🍀 Updated on Mon, 08 Sep 2025 06:20:54 GMT
+🎄 Updated on Mon, 08 Sep 2025 10:21:25 GMT

-> "Any fool can write code that a computer can understand."
+> "Experience is the name everyone gives to their mistakes."